supabase-community/postgrestools-vscode/README.md

 ## What's an LSP?

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is a protocol defined by Microsoft.
 Its goal is to standardize language features across many editors.
 If you use a modern IDE and you've ever used autocompletion or linting, you've used an LSP.
-The server is aware of your opened files and analyzes them in the background, the client sends requests for e.g. autocompletions or code actions to the server.
+The server is aware of the files you have opened and analyzes them in the background.
+The client sends requests for e.g. autocompletions or code actions to the server.

 ## Setup